ronaldj2008/Tatsu-Reservation/README.md

 Spend the time necessary to map this application out.

-Consider the concepts we've covered in class so far:
+The concepts we've covered in class so far:
 Servers
 Routing
 APIs